teshnizi/LazyIter/README.md

   22
   ```
   - **Passive Learning**

-  You can find the number of directed edges in the worst case for a given set of experiment targets using **PLScore** function.
+  You can find the number of directed edges in the worst case for a given set of experiment targets using **pl_score** function.
 To find the best target, you could simply iterate over all valid target sets (based on the experiment budget) and choose the one with maximum score.

   ```python
   from LazyIter.learn import pl_score